Trojan (video game): Plot

-The story describes the world being under a post-apocalyptic crisis in the near future during the aftermath of a nuclear war that is devastated by a demonic influence of evil sects and terrorists.
-The spirits of warlords from past ages have been brought back to life, destroying civilization with disease and insanity.
-The bodies of the strongest survivors, the "chosen", are possessed by these violent spirits to rule the small, peaceful tribes with an iron fist.
-The supreme leader of this new order is known as Achilles.
+The story describes a post-apocalyptic near future that is suffering the aftermath of a nuclear war as brought upon and further exploited by a demonic influence.
+The spirits of warlords from past ages have come back to life, destroying civilization with violence and disease.
+These wicked spirits possess the bodies of the era's strongest survivors, the "chosen", and have risen up to rule over the small, peaceful tribes with an iron fist under the direction of their supreme leader known as Achilles.

-The main character is a young warrior resistant to the evil spirits, who has taken the battle-name Hero Trojan; for the name sake in being hired to defeat the gang of an evil dictator whom he once worked under, but rebelled against his leader for slaughtering innocent lives.
-The player's mission is to infiltrate the lands of the evil army, fighting against pirates and gladiators, exorcising these human-demons from the earth in a gothic/industrial wasteworld with the help of his trusty sword, shield, and his martial arts.
+The main character is a young warrior resistant to the evil spirits' influence who has taken the battle-name Hero Trojan in his quest to defeat the evil dictator whom he once worked under, but rebelled against when he realized that Achilles had been slaughtering innocent people.
+The player's mission as Hero Trojan is to infiltrate the lands of the evil army, fighting against pirates and gladiators along the way and exorcising their mortal bodies of the demons within them with his trusty sword and shield as he makes his way through the gothic/industrial wasteland.